-XIV.
+XV.
 CLINICAL POLICIES

 The following guidelines have been established to assist the student with obtaining the greatest benefit of learning experiences provided through the curriculum and prepare students to adopt the type of conduct that is expected in the nursing workplace.
+It is the intent of the LCC Nursing Program to prepare the student to adopt the Professional Performance Standards of Nursing.
+Failure to follow the guidelines listed will result in point deductions on the Professional Performance Standards (PPS) grade rubric and/or the generation of a Student Nurse Improvement Plan (SNIP).